 All students entering any University in SA for the first time have to write the National Benchmark Tests (NBT).
 Meta-cognitive skills needed at University level differs significantly from the skills required at school level.
-The purpose of this course is to assist students in acquiring more meta-cognitive skills needed for studying at University, as well as preparatory skills for NBT tests.
+Students will gain proficiency in metacognitive skills necessary for studying at University as well as skills that will help them to prepare for NBT tests.

 Always contact your prospective University about their specific NBT testing timeframes.
 Most Universities are setting their own testing dates and tests.